Hurricane Statistics Fast Facts

 $21 billion in damages

-Death toll directly attributed to Wilma was 22: 5 in the U.S., 12 in Haiti, 4 in Mexico and 1 in Jamaica
+Death toll directly attributed to Wilma was 23: 5 in the US, 12 in Haiti, 4 in Mexico, 1 in Jamaica and 1 in the Bahamas

 September 20-24, 2005 - Hurricane Rita